palantir/policy-bot/README.md

 supported options:
  * `all-users` to request all users who can approve
  * `random-users` to randomly select the number of users that are required
- * `teams` to request users as teams if possible, otherwise behaves like `random-users`
+ * `teams` to request teams for review.
+Teams must be repository collaborators with at least read access.

 ```yaml
 options: